ruchisahota/gaia/v1/doc/documentation.md

 #### `port (string)`

-Port refers to network port which could be a single number or 100:2000 to represent a range of ports
+Port refers to network port which could be a single number or 100:2000 to represent a range of ports.

 | Characteristics | Value                                                                                                                                                                                                            |
 | -               | -:                                                                                                                                                                                                               |